Esri/maps-app-ios/maps-app-ios/README.md

 iOS will then begin setting up the UI.
 This is a Single View Application and the main storyboard defines the MapViewController and various UI components to go with it.

+When the MapView and UI are initialized, they read the current AppContext to initialize their appearance.
+They then register themselves as observers on certain custom Notifications that indicate changes to the AppContext and update their appearance as appropriate.

+Notifications include:
+* Login/Logout
+* App Mode Changed
+* Search Suggestions Available
+* Search/Geocode completed
+* Directions calculated
+* New Basemap Selected
+* New Web Map Selected